GregEremeev/coinmarketcap-slack-notifier/README.md

 ## coinmarketcap-slack-notifier

-#### coinmarketcap-slack-notifier is an BSD licensed library written in Python providing an easy to use slack bot which sends notifications about changes on coinmarketcap to the slack channel.
+#### coinmarketcap-slack-notifier is an BSD licensed library written in Python providing an easy to use slack bot which sends notifications about changes on coinmarketcap to the `slack` channel(also, you can duplicate your messages to `discord` channel via webhook).
 This library has been tested with Python 2.7.x

 ### Installation